manateeit/mit-psa/docs/billing.md

 IInvoiceItems are grouped into an IInvoice for final billing presentation.
 Understanding these data structures is essential for developers working on the billing system, as they dictate how information flows through the various components of the system.

-## Credit System
+## Credit System and Reconciliation

 The billing system includes a comprehensive credit management system that allows companies to maintain credit balances and apply them to invoices.
-Key features include:
+This system is complemented by a robust credit reconciliation mechanism that ensures the integrity of credit balances.

+### Credit Management

 1. **Credit Sources**
    - **Prepayment Invoices**: Companies can make prepayments that are converted to credits